airpair/how-to-write-user-stories-that-bring-your-team-together/post.md

 So for my meditation timer I have:
 - Session (an instance of a meditation)
 - Clock (the clock displaying my time remaining)
-- Preferences (my saved settings for a session)
+- Quick-use (my saved settings for a session [I'll note here that this word seems awkward, I’ll come back later and try to make it better but for now I move on])
 - History (history of my sessions)
 - Session summary (a summary of an individual session)
 - Stats page (a summary of all my sessions)